Interchange instability: Simple models

 A decreasing potential indicates a more energetically favorable system and consequently an instability.
-The origin of this instability is in he J × B forces that occur at the boundary between the plasma and magnetic field.
+The origin of this instability is in the J × B forces that occur at the boundary between the plasma and magnetic field.
 At this boundary there are slight ripple-like perturbations in which the low points must have a larger current than the high points since at the low point more gravity is being supported against the gravity.
 The difference in current allows negative and positive charge to build up along the opposite sides of the valley.
 The charge build-up produces an E field between the hill and the valley.
 The accompanying E × B drifts are in the same direction as the ripple, amplifying the effect.
 This is what is physically meant by the “interchange” motion.

 These interchange motions also occur in plasmas that are in a system with a large centrifugal force.
 In a cylindrically symmetric plasma device, radial electric fields cause the plasma to rotate rapidly in a column around the axis.
 Acting opposite to the gravity in the simple model, the centrifugal force moves the plasma outward where the ripple-like perturbations (sometimes called “flute” instabilities) occur on the boundary.
 This is important for the study of the magnetosphere in which the co-rotational forces are stronger than the opposing gravity of the planet.
 Effectively, the less dense “bubbles” inject radially inward in this configuration.